JonathanGrossman/mongodb_basics/03_node_query_operators.md

 MongoDB comparison operators allow you to get a subset of documents based on a comparison.
 For instance, instead of getting one document by its `_id` or all documents from a collection, you can get only the documents that have a field with a value that meets the condition of your comparison operator.
 For instance, you can retrieve only the documents that have a field named `score` with a value greater than `10`.
 Or you can get documents that have a field named `first_name` with a value of `'Jane'`.

 Using comparison operators in MongoDB is similar to but different from using comparison operators in other programming languages.
 The similarities are conceptual.
 For instance, greater than is greater than.
 Less than is less than.

-However, some key differences are syntax and order of operations.
+Some key differences are syntax and order of operations.
 MongoDB uses syntax like `$gt` and `$lt`, whereas languages like JavaScript use mathematical symbols like `>` and `<`.
 Plus, you use comparison operators generally through your code in other languages, whereas in MongoDB they belong inside an object that serves as an argument inside a function call (e.g., `find({ score: { $eq: 10 } })`).

 In addition to syntax differences, another difference between comparison operators in MongoDB and other languages is the order of operations in MongoDB is not the same as for algebra.
 To understand the MongoDB comparison order, visit [MongoDB's page about comparison/sort order](#https://docs.mongodb.com/manual/reference/bson-type-comparison-order/#bson-types-comparison-order).
 Before worrying too much about order of operations, try practicing with simple examples.